 Five objections we hear every day

-Bashir is 47 and typed in an editor for the first time six weeks ago.
+Even someone who is 47 and typed in an editor for the first time six weeks ago can use this.
 Magic Scan is take photo, press button.
 If you can use WhatsApp, you can use Magic Scan.
 Daughter, nephew or son-in-law handles the initial setup, then you scan yourself.

 Accuracy is 95 % on label text and 90 % on free descriptions.
 With 240 products you correct 20–30 fields — one hour of work instead of 48.
 And every field is editable; you stay in control.

 That is exactly what Magic Scan was trained for.
 Persian, Arabic, Pashto script — no problem.
-The AI even reads handwritten lavashak bags.
+Shopyai even reads handwritten lavashak bags.
 A saffron sachet labeled in Persian gets created in DE + EN + Farsi automatically.

 30 products manually: 6 hours.
 With Magic Scan: 8 minutes.
 The real question is what you do with the 5 hours 52 minutes you save.
-Bashir put them into an Instagram story about his saffron suppliers in Herat — and got an order wave from Düsseldorf out of it.
+In an example setup, those hours went into an Instagram story about the saffron suppliers in Herat — and triggered an order wave from Düsseldorf.

 Two pitfalls to avoid

 OCR needs contrast.
 If your back room is dark and you shoot with flash, the plastic sachet glares and the text becomes unreadable.
 Fix: daylight at the window or a 60W LED at an angle from above.
-This was Bashir's only learning step.
+That was the only learning step.

 Seasonal peaks: why Magic Scan is essential before Nowruz